If You’re Not Doing This in Your Yoga Practice, You’re Missing Out on Key Benefits

 1. Basic Breath Awareness

 Begin by noticing where you already are with your breath, says Bo Forbes, PsyD, clinical psychologist and integrative yoga therapist.
-Do you know when and why your breath is shallow, or what makes it speed up?
+Practicing a challenging yoga pose can cause you to hold your breath; anticipating a difficult conversation can cause you to breathe rapidly.
+When and why is your breath shallow?
+What makes it speed up?
 “This is really valuable information in creating stress resilience,” she says.
-Plus, just becoming aware of your breath tends to slow it down.
+Plus, becoming aware of your breath tends to slow it down, which can reduce blood pressure, pain, and anxiety, and improve concentration and sleep.

-TRY IT… anytime, anywhere.
-Breathing through your nose, observe the inhalation and exhalation.
+Try it anytime, anywhere.
+Breathing through your nose, observe the inhalations and exhalations.
 Which happens faster?
 Which is longer?
-Don’t manipulate them.
-Just watch.
+Don’t manipulate your breath.
+Just notice what it feels like in your body.
 Continue for 2–3 minutes.

 2. Ujjayi Pranayama (Victorious Breath or Ocean Breath)

-TRY IT… to focus your attention on your breath during asana practice.
-Inhale through your nose, then open your mouth and exhale slowly, making a “HA” sound.
-Try this a few times, then close your mouth, keeping the back of your throat in the same shape you used to make the “HA,” as you exhale through the nose.
+Try it to focus your attention during asana practice.
+As you breathe in yoga, inhale through your nose, then open your mouth and exhale slowly, making a “haaa” sound.
+Try this a few times, then close your mouth and exhale through your nose, keeping the same feeling in the back of your throat you used to make the “haaa” sound.

 3. Nadi Shodhana Pranayama (Alternate-Nostril Breathing)

-This practice of alternating between the right and left nostrils as you inhale and exhale “unblocks and purifies the nadis, which in yogic belief are energy passages that carry life force and cosmic energy through the body,” Cole says.
-While there is no clear scientific evidence to support these effects, one pilot study found that within seven days of practicing this technique, overactive nervous systems were essentially rebalanced.
-And a study of 90 people with high blood pressure found Nadi Shodhana lowered blood pressure and improved mental focus.
+This practice of alternating between the right and left nostrils as you inhale and exhale “unblocks and purifies the nadis, which in yogic belief are energy passages that carry life force and cosmic energy through the body,” says Roger Cole, PhD, an Iyengar Yoga teacher and physiology researcher in Del Mar, California.
+While there is no clear scientific evidence to support the impact of yogic breathing on energy and life force, a 2008 study found that right, left, and alternate nostril yoga breathing influence blood pressure in different ways.
+Another small study found that practicing Nadi Shodhana lowered blood pressure among participants.

-TRY IT… at the end of an asana sequence to prepare the mind for meditation.
+Try it at the end of an asana sequence to prepare the mind for meditation.
 Take a comfortable seated position.
-Close your right hand in a gentle fist in front of your nose, then extend your thumb and ring finger.
+Close your right hand in a gentle fist in front of your nose, then extend your thumb, ring finger, and pinky.
 Gently close your right nostril with your thumb.
 Inhale through your left nostril, then close it with your ring finger.
 Open your right nostril and exhale slowly through it.
 Inhale through the right nostril then close it.
 Open your left nostril and exhale slowly through it.
 That completes one cycle.
 Repeat 3–5 times.

 4. Kumbhaka Pranayama (Breath Retention)

-TRY IT… after asana to prepare for meditation.
+Try it after asana to prepare for meditation.
 Inhale, inflating the lungs as fully as possible.
 Hold the breath for 10 seconds.
 After 10 seconds, inhale a little more.
 Then hold it for as long as you can.
 One caveat: For anxious people, breath retention can be difficult.
 Strom suggests starting with holding the breath for 3 seconds, or as long as feels comfortable, and working your way up.
+People who have a history of seizures, heart problems, hypertension, brain aneurysms, or vision problems should avoid this kind of breathing in yoga.

 5. Kapalabhati Pranayama (Breath of Fire or Skull-Shining Breath)

-TRY IT… to jump-start your asana practice when you feel lethargic or for brainpower when you’re foggy.
+Try it to jump-start your asana practice when you feel lethargic, or to boost your brainpower when you’re foggy.
 To start, take a full, deep inhalation and exhale slowly.
 Inhale again, and begin exhaling by quickly pulling in the lower abs to force air out in short spurts.
 Your inhalation will be passive between each active, quick exhalation.
 Continue for 25–30 exhalations.